 Emerging and developing economies now account for almost 60% of global GDP, up from just 47% under half a decade ago.
 Together, these countries have contributed more than three-quarters of global growth since the 2008 financial crisis.
 However, emerging markets are about to confront a harsh new reality.
 Growth rates are down, capital flows have reversed, and medium-term prospects have deteriorated sharply.
 In 2015, emerging markets saw an estimated $531 billion in net capital outflows compared with $48 billion in net inflows the year before.

 The history of multilateral organisations in financing economic development dates back to the end of World War 2.
 The World Bank (WB) was set up in 1944 with post-war reconstruction and development as its mission.
 Today, its focus is on poverty reduction through providing financial and technical assistance to developing countries.
-It provides low-interest loans, credits, and grants to support sustainable investments in education, health, public administration, infrastructure, agriculture, and environmental management.
+It provides low-interest loans, credits, and grants to support sustainable investing in education, health, public administration, infrastructure, agriculture, and environmental management.
 Projects may be co-financed with governments, other institutions, or private sector investors.
 The International Finance Corporation (IFC, founded 1956 and part of the World Bank Group) works with the private sector in developing countries offering investment, advice, and asset management services.

 Regional development banks such as the African Development Bank (founded 1964), the Asian Development Bank (founded 1966), the European Bank for Reconstruction and Development (founded 1991), and the Inter-American Development Bank (founded 1959) provide financial assistance to developing countries to promote economic and social development.